abhijeetk/af-binder/docs/afb-events-guide.md

 When a client subscribes for data, the agent must:

-1. check that the subscription request is correct.
+1. Check that the subscription request is correct.
-1. establish the computation chain of the required data (if not already done).
+1. Establish the computation chain of the required data (if not already done).
-1. create a named event for the computed data (if not already done).
+1. Create a named event for the computed data (if not already done).
-1. ask the framework to establish the subscription to the event for the request.
+1. Ask the framework to establish the subscription to the event for the request.
-1. optionally give indications about the event in the reply to the client.
+1. Optionally give indications about the event in the reply to the client.

-The first two steps are not involving the framework.
+The first two steps do not involve the framework.
 They are linked to the business logic of the binding.
 The request can be any description of the requested data and the computing stream can be of any nature,